rob-derosa/CustomVisionHack/guide/backend_guide.md

 __Note:__ This step is for those that cannot build the mobile app - it is configurable to point to any Azure endpoint

-1. On the device you want to install the app on, navigate to http://install.appcenter.ms/thisIsNotARealLinkYet
+1. On the device you want to install the app on, navigate [here for iOS](https://install.appcenter.ms/users/robd/apps/custom-vision-hack/distribution_groups/public) or [here for Android](https://install.appcenter.ms/users/robd/apps/custom-vision-hack-1/distribution_groups/public)
 1. Click on the __Install__ button
 1. If the device is iOS:
    1. You will need to trust the enterprise signing certificate by by opening the Settings App